gosom/google-maps-scraper/README.md

         is how much you allow the scraper to scroll in the search results.
 Experiment with that value (default 10) -dsn string
-        Use this if you want to use a database provider -exit-on-inactivity duration
+        Use this if you want to use a database provider -email
+        Use this to extract emails from the websites -exit-on-inactivity duration
         program exits after this duration of inactivity(example value '5m') -input string
         is the path to the file where the queries are stored (one query per line).
 By default it reads from stdin (default "stdin")
   -json
-        Use this to produce a json file instead of csv (not avalaible when using db) -lang string
+        Use this to produce a json file instead of csv (not available when using db) -lang string
         is the languate code to use for google (the hl urlparam).Default is en .
 For example use de for German or el for Greek (default "en")
   -produce